David-Vandensteen/neocore/README.md

 Neocore is a library and toolchain for developing on Neo Geo CD.
 It provides high-level functions over Neo Dev Kit and DATlib 0.2, and includes tools and code that can help with projects on this platform.
-The library is mainly tested on Raine and MAME emulators and is compatible with ~~Windows 10 and~~ Windows 11 for building.
+The library is compatible with ~~Windows 10 and~~ Windows 11 for building.

 I share my tools and my code, these could possibly help your projects on this platform.